goitacademy/nodejs-homework/homework-01/README.en.md

 At the root of the project, create a `contacts.js` file.

 - Make imports of modules `fs` and `path` to work with the file system
 - Create a `contactsPath` variable and put the path to the `contacts.json` file in it.
-To compose a path, use the methods of the `path` module.
+To compose a path, use the methods of the `path` module
 - Add functions to work with a collection of contacts.
 In functions, use the `fs` module and its `readFile()` and `writeFile()` methods
 - Make export of created functions via `module.exports`